After-Shock/Cloudbox-wiki/Configuring-Settings.md

 ## 3. Options in Settings

-To see this in a nice table, visit https://pste.eu/p/Xs1L.html
+To see the information below in a nice table, visit https://pste.eu/p/Xs1L.html.

+---

 - `user`: User account for Cloudbox (will be created if it doesn't exist already).
 Default is `seed`.